embernet/sidekick/web_ui/public/sidekick_ai.md

 - Clicking on the menu in the Prompt Editor, or pressing "/" in an empty prompt will open a menu of commands, tools, and templates
   - Prompt Library (providing prompts or various methodologies and techniques)
     - Exploration
+      - A list of questions designed to help you explore a topic
     - Analysis methods
       - Balanced Scorecard
       - Benefits Analysis